bob-anderson-ok/adv2reader/README.md

             print(frameInfo.Exposure)

 `err` is a string that will be empty if image bytes and metadata where successfully extracted.
 In that case, `image` will contain a numpy array of uint16 values.
+If `err` is not empty, it will contain a human-readle description of the error encountered.

 The 'shape' of image will be `image[Height, Width]` for grayscale images.
 Color video files are not yet supported.